yri066/dota2_mineweeper_bot/README.md

 - It's not a bot, it's a script that simulates mouse clicks

 ## Notes
-- It helps to go through easiest minesweeper patterns only: when around number all fields are 100% mines or 100% enpty fields.
+- It helps to go through easiest minesweeper patterns only: when around number all fields are 100% mines or 100% are empty fields.
 - It is intended to be used with human interaction.
-Hold Q to stop it, then press win+prntScr to take screenshot and esc.
-Find complez moves, afterwards click S again to continue bot.
+When its stuck over 2-3 seconds - Hold Q to stop it, then press win+prntScr to take screenshot and esc to pause the game.
+Find following moves on screenshot yourself, afterwards click S again to continue bot.